WebAssembly/component-model/design/mvp/CanonicalABI.md

 a whole starts out aligned (as asserted at the top of `load`).

-Variants are loaded using the order of the cases in the type to determine the case index.
-To support the subtyping allowed by `refines`, a lifted variant value semantically includes a full ordered list of its `refines` case labels so that the lowering code (defined below) can search this list to find a case label it knows about.
+Variants are loaded using the order of the cases in the type to determine the case index, assigning `0` to the first case, `1` to the next case, etc. To support the subtyping allowed by `refines`, a lifted variant value semantically includes a full ordered list of its `refines` case labels so that the lowering code (defined below) can search this list to find a case label it knows about.
 While the code below appears to perform case-label lookup at runtime, a normal implementation can build the appropriate index tables at compile-time so that variant-passing is always O(1) and not involving string operations.
 ```python
 def load_variant(opts, ptr, cases):
   disc_size = size(discriminant_type(cases))